Alexei Navalny Was Poisoned With Novichok Nerve Agent 'To Silence Him,' Merkel Says

 Updated at 12:44 p.m.
 ET

 Russian opposition figure Alexei Navalny was poisoned with a variant of Novichok, a Soviet-era nerve agent, according to tests carried out by a German military laboratory.
-A German government spokesman says the evidence is "without a doubt."
+A German government spokesman said the evidence is "without a doubt."

 Navalny "is the victim of a crime that intended to silence him," German Chancellor Angela Merkel said during a news conference Wednesday about the findings.
 The crime, she said, was an "attempted murder."